RiRomain/LEDDisplayPanel/README.md

    Connect 2 wires to the 5V and ground pin of the single LED, making sure they are long enough to reach the wago holder on the connection plate.
    ![JoiningPlate_Populated2.JPG](images/JoiningPlate_Populated2.JPG "Wemos connection")

+10. Connect the power in jack to the wago connector

+    Simply solder a positive and negative wire to the DC jack input port and insert into the corresponding wago connector.

+### Programming

+I used